JoshHollis251/Sustainable_Car_Public/README.md

 4. run the application from root/hackathon-server using ```python run.py```

 5. go to the provided localhost on your web browser to view the application

+## other notes
+please note, the previous repository was made private for privacy concerns.
+If you wish to see that repository email me at joshuahollis608@gmail.com